nextcloud/twofactor_gateway/doc/Admin Documentation.md

 In order to use the service, you need to have an XMPP Account.
 At this time, you'll also need an XMPP Service provider who runs a prosody XMPP-Server with either mod_rest or mod_post_msg.
-If port of server differs from 443 (https), please specify in XMPP-address, like someone@xmpp.example.com:5281.
-Standard api path for mod_rest: /rest/message/chat/
+Standard api path for mod_rest: https://xmpp.example.com/rest/message/chat/
-Standard api path for mod_post_msg: /msg/
+Standard api path for mod_post_msg: https://jabber.example.net/msg/
 See [mod_rest] and/or [mod_post_msg] for details.
 Or run your own prosody instance and be part of the community ;-)